cheesasaurus/v-rising-modding-notes/README.md

 The README explains how to install and use the project template.
 Note that you have to be in in the `templates` dir to do the installation step.

-Example usage: `dotnet new vrisingmod -n DingusPlayground --description "Dingus's Playground" --use-vcf --use-bloodstone`
+Example usage: `dotnet new vrisingmod -n MyMod --description "My Mod" --use-vcf --use-bloodstone`

 The template creates something similar to what you would get from following the [bepinex tutorial](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/2_plugin_start.html), with some additional stuff:
 - Bloodstone and VCF already set up